What RECA Does For Consumers

 The Real Estate Council of Alberta protects consumers through:

 - Establishing education standards for entry into the real estate, mortgage brokerage, property management, and condominium management industries:

 - Ensuring the suitability and character of individuals who wish to enter the industry

 - All licence applicants must provide a Certified Criminal Record Check to RECA, and undergo a suitability screening process.
 Applicants have to answer questions about past disciplinary proceedings, criminal proceedings, bankruptcies, and more when they want to become licensed and when they renew their licence annually.
 RECA uses a Good Character Policy as the basis for approving or denying an application for a licence.

 - Requiring mandatory participation in an errors and omissions insurance program

-- All real estate and mortgage industry professionals must carry errors and omissions insurance as a condition of licensing.
-This insurance protects consumers against unintentional loss because of mistakes or unintended negligence made by an industry professional.
-Real estate appraisers must also carry similar professional liability insurance.
+- All real estate and mortgage licensees must carry errors and omissions insurance as a condition of licensing.
+This insurance protects consumers against unintentional loss because of mistakes or unintended negligence made by a licensee.

 - Setting standards of business conduct that promote the integrity of the industry

 - Investigating complaints

-- When professionals breach the industry standards, consumers can make a complaint to RECA, and RECA will begin an investigation into the conduct of that industry professional.
+- When licensees breach the industry standards, consumers can make a complaint to RECA, and RECA will begin an investigation into the conduct of that licensee.

-- The Executive Director and/or Hearing and Appeal Panels have the power to discipline, fine, and suspend industry professionals.
+- The Registrar and/or Hearing and Appeal Panels have the power to discipline, fine, and suspend licensees.

 - Administering the Consumer Protection Fund

-- The Consumer Protection Fund compensates consumers who have been the victim of fraud, breach of trust, or a failure to disburse or account for money held in trust by an industry member in connection with a trade in real estate or deal in mortgages.
+- The Consumer Protection Fund compensates consumers who have been the victim of fraud, breach of trust, or a failure to disburse or account for money held in trust by an licensee in connection with a trade in real estate or deal in mortgages.

-- Providing information to consumers about real estate, mortgage, and appraisal services, and the business of industry members
+- Providing information to consumers about real estate, mortgage, and property management services, and the business of licensees

-- RECA has a comprehensive website containing everything a consumer should know about licensed industry professionals, and what to expect when working with a licensed industry member.
+- RECA has a comprehensive website containing everything a consumer should know about licensees, and what to expect when working with a licensee.
 RECA Information Officers are also available via phone and email to answer consumer questions.